Harukvitalii/ArequestHelper/README.md

 Arequest Helper

-to install use pip install arequests-helper
+to install use pip install arequestsHelper